 As one of the most detested insects in Southern California, both by property owners and other insects, Argentine ants have a negative impact on our surrounding ecosystem.
 Although these ants don’t pose a physical threat to humans, their massive colonies can be attributed to the demise of species in our area—meaning controlling their numbers is more important than ever.

-Here at Lloyd, we provide innovative, eco-friendly solutions to eradicate ants in your home, going above and beyond simple, self-applied bait treatments.
+Here at Lloyd, we provide innovative, eco-friendly ant control solutions for your home, going above and beyond simple, self-applied bait treatments.
 We’ll also keep Argentine ants from getting indoors by strategically applying ant-repelling products, creating a natural barrier around the foundation of your home that keeps these invading insects far away all year long.

 Send this invasive species running for its homeland.
-Call Lloyd today to get rid of ants in Southern California!
+Contact Lloyd today to get rid of ants in Southern California!